SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Preliminaries

 \subsubsection{Logistic Regression}

 Logistic regression is a generalized linear regression model.
 It is a classical method to solve the binary classification problem by using the activation function.
-The binary classification problem refers to that the output of the predicted value $y$ has only two values ($0$ or $1$).
-E.g., in a spam filtering system, input the features of the mail, and predict whether the mail is spam or normal.
-Therefore, the activation function is used to bound the output of prediction between $0$ and $1$.
-In the traditional logistic regression, the activation function is defined as Sigmoid function, function $f\left(x\right)=\frac{1}{1+e^{-x}}$.
-As shown in Fig.~\ref{LG_fig}, the two tails of the logistic function converge to 0 and 1.
-At the same time, although introducing the activation function to logistic regression, the BGD method can still obtain the global optimal solution instead of the local optimal solution.
-The BGD method for logistic regression updates the coefficients in each iteration as follows:
+In the traditional logistic regression, the activation function is defined as a Sigmoid function, function $f\left(x\right)=\frac{1}{1+e^{-x}}$.
+The Batch Gradient Descent (BGD) method for logistic regression updates the coefficients in each iteration as follows: